 Welcome to the eLog Implementation Guide and Calculator!
-The goal of this site is to provide you with the resources you need to effectively prepare for the December 18th eLog mandate deadline.
+The goal of this site is to provide you with the resources you need to effectively comply with the eLog mandate deadline.
 Whether you are a driver or a trucking firm operator, the following modules will help equip you with the industry knowledge you need to progress in your transition to eLogs.

 It’s been almost two years since the Federal Motor Carrier Safety Administration (FMCSA) initiated the federal eLog mandate—a regulation requiring most commercial drivers to log hours of service via electronic logging devices (ELDs).
 Now, with the December deadline looming around the corner, it’s time for the final push toward eLog compliance.

 For many carriers and drivers, the road ahead is still paved with uncertainty.
 How will eLog implementation affect my route logistics?
 What productivity losses should I expect?
 Where do I even begin with this transition?

 In an effort to help answer these questions and clear the air surrounding the eLog mandate, John Christner Trucking has developed the following eLog Implementation Guide and Calculator.
 This resource provides useful information and tools to help you prepare for the December eLog compliance deadline, including:

 The video above features a welcome message from John Christner Trucking COO Danny Christner.
 Click play to get started and learn more about the resources you’ll find on this site.Apply Now

 December 18th—it’s a date everyone in the trucking industry is familiar with.
 By now, the reality has set in and trucking firms are in the process of adjusting operations to meet ELD compliance.
 However, the transition is one that has many drivers and trucking firms concerned, due to potential impacts on mileage production and overall operations.